Dodger downer: Pitcher Dustin May to have Tommy John surgery

 May joins a crowd of Dodgers pitchers on the injured list that also includes Caleb Ferguson (left elbow surgery), Tony Gonsolin (right shoulder inflammation), Brusdar Graterol (right forearm tightness), Tommy Kahnle (Tommy John surgery), Joe Kelly (shoulder inflammation), Corey Knebel (right lat strain) and David Price (right hamstring strain).

+Roberts said the team is considering having Bauer work every four days, something the pitcher has wanted to try in the past.
+Gonsolin also is being built up as a starter.

+Kershaw and Bauer will pitch when Los Angeles makes up the postponement with a split doubleheader against Chicago on Tuesday at Wrigley Field.
+Kyle Hendricks will face Kershaw in Game 1, and the Cubs did not announce their starter for the second game.

-The Dodgers also claimed right-hander Phil Bickford off waivers from Milwaukee on Monday.
+In another move, the Dodgers also claimed right-hander Phil Bickford off waivers from Milwaukee.

 Bickford made one appearance for Milwaukee this season, allowing two runs in one inning during an 8-0 loss to Miami last week.
 He was designated for assignment on Wednesday.